nettnikl/config-reloader-sidecar/README.md

 A small (3MB uncompressed docker image), efficient (via inotify) sidecar to trigger application reloads when configuration changes.

+This fork add an *automatic build via Github Actions*, as well as support for ARM devices like Raspberry Pi by using a drastically *newer version of UPX* as packer.

 ## Rationale

 A fairly common way to implement configuration hot-reloading is to have the app re-read configuration files when receiving a specific [unix signal](https://en.wikipedia.org/wiki/Signal_(IPC)), usually [SIGHUP](https://en.wikipedia.org/wiki/SIGHUP).